 Muyalaka or Apasmara: This dwarf demon at the Nataraja’s feet represents the evils of ignorance and ego, to be trampled upon if one must rise to a higher plane of self-actualisation.

-Circle of fire: The frame around Nataraja is maya, illusion, as experienced through the cyclical phenomenon of birth & death.
+Circle of fire: The frame around Nataraja is the visual manifestation of maya as experienced through the cycle of birth and death.

 The people’s yogi meets the warrior gods